-How to Find the Perfect Blanket This Winter
+Types of Blankets: How to Find the Perfect Blanket for Any Time of the Year

 Is there anything better than cozying up under a warm blanket on a cold winter’s night?
 We don’t think so.
 The only problem is, with so many different types of blankets to choose from, how do you know which one you’ll like best?

 There are pros and cons to each type of blanket.
 Your choice will ultimately depend on factors like the climate you live in, any health issues, your personal preferences, and your lifestyle.
 Read on to learn about the differences between various types of blankets and what you can expect from each one.

 Not all blankets are created equal, and some will suit you more than others.
 Comforters, duvets, quilts, and weighted blankets are among the most common choices you’ll encounter.
 Each comes with its benefits and drawbacks.

 Weighted blankets are comforters that are filled with something heavy (sometimes in addition to the softer fillings) for added weight.
 The heavier fillings can be plastic pellets, glass beads, or grains of rice.
 The weight of these blankets can range from five to 30 pounds.

 Why would someone want to bear this much weight on their body throughout the night?
 The heft of the blanket has a soothing and calming effect, similar to being hugged, a phenomenon known as “deep pressure stimulation.”
 Weighted blankets have been shown to help children on the autism spectrum and adults with anxiety relax and sleep better.

 The comforter is probably the most popular type of blanket in North America.
 It’s a thick blanket filled with synthetic fibers or down (or, less commonly, with wool or cotton) and quilted to make sure the filling is evenly distributed throughout the blanket.
 Comforters come in a wide variety of colors and patterns that you can choose to match your room decor.